Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Sensitivity Analysis (RQ5)

-\em{Setup.} \normalfont To ensure both consistency with correct executions and correctness in identifying faults, we consider threshold ranges for the consistency and discriminative signals as $\theta, \gamma \in \{0.9, 0.95, 1.0\}$, where specifications are retained if $\alpha \geq \theta$ and $\beta < \gamma$.
-Similar to RQ4 (Section ~\ref{sec:rq4}), we perform this experiment using the \tool configuration integrated with BaseLLM, as established in RQ1 (Section ~\ref{sec:repair_perform}) and report only the results for the DeepSeek-V3.1 model.
+\normalfont To ensure both consistency with correct executions and correctness in identifying faults, we consider threshold ranges for the consistency and discriminative signals as $\theta, \gamma \in \{0.9, 0.95, 1.0\}$, where specifications are retained if $\alpha \geq \theta$ and $\beta < \gamma$.
+Similar to RQ4 (Section ~\ref{sec:rq4}), we perform this experiment using the \tool configuration integrated with backbone LLMs, as established in RQ1 (Section ~\ref{sec:repair_perform}) and report only the results for Qwen3-235B only.